talking-robotics/talking-robotics.github.io/index.md

 ---

 ## Concept
-Talking Robotics is a series of virtual seminars about Robotics and its interaction with other relevant fields, such as Artificial Intelligence, Design Research, Human-Robot Interaction, among others.
+Talking Robotics is a series of virtual seminars about Robotics and its interaction with other relevant fields, such as Artificial Intelligence, Machine Learning, Design Research, Human-Robot Interaction, among others.
 We aim to promote reflections, dialogues, and a place to network.

 ---